 The Norwegian fjords are absolutely magnificent, and you sail really far inland on ships with huge big walls of rock and water falls into these beautiful little picturesque towns.
 If you go in summer, which is when the season is, you also have pretty much midnight Sun, so it’s light all the time so as you cruise through the fjords you can go out on deck or relax on your balcony and just enjoy the scenery.

 I would strongly recommend the Norwegian fjords, that was another trip that it took me a while to do but once I did that, I now recommended it like crazy to everybody!
 Norwegian fjords absolutely magnificent.

 Another popular European-based cruise is to the Baltics, and this is very magical.
-These normally go to places like Helsinki and Tallinn, and then they will head into St Petersburg in Russia – and normally will be either two or three overnights to make sure that you can really explore the magnificent that is St. Petersburg, with its beautiful buildings, museums, chateaus and castles.
+These normally go to places like Helsinki and Tallinn, and then they will head into St Petersburg in Russia – and normally will be either two or three overnights to make sure that you can really explore the magnificent that is St. Petersburg.

 It really is a magnificent trip.
-It’s very interesting because you’re going to see parts of the world that you don’t really know that well, and it definitely is a great trip to do.
+It’s very interesting because you’re going to see parts of the world that you don’t really know that well.

-An advantage of going on a cruise, particularly go on cruise excursions, is you don’t have to worry with all the hassles of Russian visas because if you go on a cruise on excursion you don’t have to bother with a visa.
+An advantage of going on a cruise is you don’t have to worry about the hassles of Russian visas.
+If you go on a cruise on excursion you don’t have to bother with a visa.
 That’s a big plus.